Enjoy wild turtles in the wild

 Keep wild turtles safe

 Generally, wild turtles should be left where they are found.
 However, sometimes they end up on a road or in another unsafe place.
-If you find turtles in a place that isn’t safe, let them go in the woods or in a park nearby (preferably near a water source).
+If you find a turtle in the road, it's usually best to just help them across safely and release them in the direction that they were going.
+Being safe around traffic is always important for turtle rescuers as well!

 If you see turtles on their backs at the side of the road, carefully turn them over and put them well away from the traffic.
 Gently put them on nice flat areas of grass or dirt facing in the same direction they were going; avoid rocky places and ditches.